-Doctors, hospitals, or other medical professionals must meet a medical standard of care – and these parties could be deemed liable for malpractice when a patient suffers harm due to negligent or incompetent care.
-Some common types of medical malpractice include failure to diagnose or misdiagnosis, improper treatment, and failure to warn the patient of risks.
+Doctors, hospitals, or other medical professionals must meet a medical standard of care, and these parties could be deemed liable for malpractice when a patient suffers harm due to negligent or incompetent care.
+Some common types of medical malpractice include failure to diagnose or misdiagnosis, improper treatment, medication error, birth injuries, and failure to warn the patient of risks.

 If a doctor commits any of those mistakes, he or she could face a claim of medical malpractice.
-If you or somebody you love was injured in New York and suspect malpractice, consider speaking with someone from our team to learn your options.
-A medical malpractice attorney from Rosenberg & Gluck, L.L.P. could help you seek damages for your injuries and suffering.
+If you or somebody you love was injured in New York and suspect malpractice, consider speaking with our medical malpractice lawyers to learn your options.
+A Nassau County medical malpractice lawyer from Rosenberg & Gluck, L.L.P. could help you seek damages for your injuries and suffering.

 For a free legal consultation with a medical malpractice lawyer serving Nassau County, call 516-451-7900

 If you win a lawsuit for medical malpractice in Nassau county, you may be awarded general, special, or punitive damages.

 General damages encompass a patient’s suffering that cannot be easily quantified.
 Some general damages include:

 Special damages are more exact than general damages because of their clear monetary values.
 Special damages cover the losses that are more easily quantifiable.
 Some special damages include:

 Punitive damages focus on punishing the doctor who committed medical malpractice, as opposed to helping the victim recover.
 The jury will assign punitive damages if it believes that the doctor was intentionally or egregiously harmful and deserves punishment beyond the amounts from the general and special damages.